lcppcoding/Crawler/README.md

 and allow us to filter them, with pagination.

 The crawler runs in the background.
 You can close the page or navigate through the results as they come in.
 Initial fetch could last up to 10 min.
-A third test on a different machine resulted in error due to the incredible shell script used to run migrations and kill rogue pid files.
-Stopping and restarting the container should do the trick.
-My bad.

 ## SETUP
 You can run this in three different ways.
 First step is always the same: clone this repo